smallest-quark/arr-on-deck/README.md

 1. You can choose how much you want to monitor (and thus download).
 1. Click the `authenticate` button.

-## Auto start of pods and WebUI for executing the scripts (optional)
-In the future to run the media stack, just run `./start.sh`.

-However, if you want that to happen automatically on start, run `install-arr-on-deck-manager-service.sh`.

 ## Done
 You are done.
-Enjoy.

-The following includes explanations, suggestions and more.

-## Explanation of Quality and Formats
-"Quality Profiles" allow you to select the quality of a movie or show you want to download.
-They feature "Custom Formats," which fine-tune your release selection based on specific keywords or patterns in release names.

-As a result, they can be used to limit downloads to specific languages.
-You can also specify that you want downloads to be upgraded when a better version appears.

-You can also set a minimum score for a release to be downloaded.
-Each release is scored, and only those meeting the minimum score are downloaded.
-A release may receive +2 for 5.1 sound and +1 for being 2160p (total 3).
-A movie with 2 points would be preferred over one with 1.

-## How To / Suggestions
+Enjoy!

+## Optional steps
+### Auto start of pods and WebUI for executing the scripts (optional)
+In the future to run the media stack, just run `./start.sh`.

+However, if you want that to happen automatically on start and have a nice webUI for starting/ stopping the stack, run `install-arr-on-deck-manager-service.sh`.

 ### Deck: Stay always on
 If you want to use the Deck as an always-on media system, it is better to not allow it to sleep.
 (I know this is mean.)